TingDeng/dev-diary/Week 2/day 6/README.md

 Practice more to get the idea
-padding is space between words and its border margin is space between different elements
+padding is space between words and its border margin is space between different elements a:hover:Select and style a link when you mouse over it